 This authentic recreation is based on the excavation evidence from the 2,600 year old site of Oakbank Crannog one of the 18 crannogs preserved in Loch Tay, Scotland.
 A visit to the Centre includes a self-guided exhibition, a guided crannog tour and 'hands-on' and technology demonstrations.
 There is also a themed gift shop in which to browse offering an excellent selection of books, crafts, and related items.

 Glen Lyon is the longest glen in Scotland.
-It's some of perthshire's most majestic scenery and whether walking or driving here you will be spellbound.
+It has some of Perthshire's most majestic scenery and whether walking or driving here you will be spellbound.
 Probably the best chance to see a golden eagle - if you are very lucky!

 The Enchanted Forest, the renowned outdoor sound and light show is set to delight the senses when it returns to Faskally Wood near Pitlochry this autumn.
-This years event runs from 3rd October to 3rd November.
+Unfortyunately, this years event has been cancelled.

 A short drive along the side of Loch Tumell brings you to this famous viewpoint.
 The views are spectacular in all directions and Schiehallion dominates the view to the west.